| List of historic valves in the ase-museoedelpro collection |

 ***** |

-power.
-The design of this klystron was requested by Winston Churchill himself
+of this klystron was requested by Winston Churchill himself for the radar

-for the radar sets of aircraft on missions on the continent, thus preventing
+sets of aircraft on missions on the continent, thus preventing the enemy

 |